Via Dolorosa, the path covered with tears

 And don’t forget to light a bundle of 33 candles, which represent the number of Jesus’ age.

 You can take it home and buy the candles for your family, friends or close people, as a sign of peace and happiness.
-For example, usually in Serbia, with these tiny candles, people light the candle for the Serbian family fest – “slava”.
-Also, they could be lit in tough times for good health and while prayings.
-Although four years have passed since our visit to Jerusalem, the candles still smell wonderful, just as the first time I lit them in the Church of the Holy Sepulchre.
+For example, usually in Serbia, with these tiny candles, people light candles for the Serbian family fest – “slava”.
+Also, they could be lit in tough times for good health and while praying.
+Although four years have passed since we visited Jerusalem, the candles still smell wonderful, just as the first time I lit them in the Church of the Holy Sepulchre.

-Pilgrim Candles the Church of the Holy Sepulchre
+Pilgrim candles in the Church of the Holy Sepulchre

 Via Dolorosa and pilgrimage to Jerusalem

-Visit Jerusalem and Via Dolorosa is an amazing journey.
+Visiting Jerusalem and the Via Dolorosa is an amazing journey.

 Regardless of whether you come as a tourist or for worship, you will certainly remember this journey all your life.